-Retina is the only portion of the central nervous system (CNS) that can be studied non-invasively through the unique optical window of the eye.
-In principle, the neural, glial, and vascular tissue in the retina of a living human subject can be observed at the histologic-level.
-Retinal imaging has thus been serving as a major diagnostic modality for retinal disease, and playing a critical role for clinical management of systemic and CNS diseases.
-The research of Advanced Ophthalmic Imaging Laboratory (AOIL) focuses on developing advanced ophthalmoscopy, with an emphasis on adaptive optics (AO) imaging, to facilitate in vivo study of chorioretinal disease and systemic disease at the cellular and sub-cellular level.
+The retina is the only portion of the central nervous system (CNS) that can be studied non-invasively through the unique optical window of the eye.
+In principle, the neural, glial, and vascular tissue in the retina of a living human subject can be observed at the histologic level.
+Retinal imaging has thus been a primary diagnostic modality for retinal disease and plays a critical role in the clinical management of systemic and CNS diseases.
+Advanced Ophthalmic Imaging Laboratory (AOIL) research focuses on developing advanced ophthalmoscopy, with an emphasis on adaptive optics (AO) imaging, to facilitate in vivo study of chorioretinal disease and systemic disease at the cellular and sub-cellular level.

-The long term goal of the AOIL is to develop technological advancements that improve understanding and treatment of diseases that blind the human eye and affect central nervous system.
+The long-term goal of AOIL is to develop technological advancements that improve the understanding and treatment of diseases that blind the human eye and affect the central nervous system.
 With research grants from the National Institute of Health, the National Sciences Foundation, the EyeSight Foundation of Alabama, the International Retinal Research Foundation, and the Keck Foundation, the AOIL AO-SLO-OCT has been employed for in vivo investigation of age-related macular degeneration, a leading causing of central vision loss in more than 10 million older Americans.
-Advance AO enhanced retinal imaging is providing important avenues to study a variety of common medical and neurologic conditions such as hypertension, diabetes, and Alzheimer’s disease.
+Advance AO enhanced retinal imaging provides important avenues to study various common medical and neurologic conditions such as hypertension, diabetes, and Alzheimer’s disease.